nix-community/nix-community.com/README.md

 3. Keep in mind that all the work here is done by volunteers.
 4. :)

-Nothing's set in stone.
-Think of these as the guiding lines to our interactions.
+Nothing is set in stone.
+Think of these as the guidelines for our interactions.

 The maintainer of a project gets admin access to the project they maintain.
 The maintainer is allowed to invite more people into the org and into their team.

-If you see a project that is under-maintained, submit PRs to fix it like if it was your own project.
+If you see a project that is under-maintained, submit PRs to fix it as if it was your own project.
 If the PRs don't get merged, ping the [org owners](#org-owners)

 ### Org owners